Cogitate-consortium/iEEG-data-release/README.md

 - Visit [cog_ieeg](https://github.com/Cogitate-consortium/iEEG-data-release/tree/main/cog_ieeg) to see the source code for the Python package.
 This is where various custom functions are implemented and organized.

 ### Adopt Our Pipelines for Your Own Data
 - If you have your own data and would like to use pipelines that are similar to ours, go check the various scripts [here](https://github.com/Cogitate-consortium/iEEG-data-release/tree/main/cog_ieeg/pipelines).
-The preprocessing pipelines relies heavily on the bids format, which means if your data also are in bids, you should be able to use our pipelines without much tweaking.
+If your data follows the BIDS format, you should be able to adapt these pipelines with minimal effort

-My personal recommendation is to always start with this [notebook](https://github.com/Cogitate-consortium/iEEG-data-release/blob/main/ieeg-single-subject-report.ipynb) as it gives a really good overview of how things work in general.
+My personal recommendation is to always start with [ieeg-data-release.ipynb notebook](https://github.com/Cogitate-consortium/iEEG-data-release/blob/main/notebooks/ieeg-data-release.ipynb) as it gives a really good overview of how things work in general.

 ## How to cite us:
 If you use the scripts found in this repository, you can use the DOI provided by Zenodo to cite us.
 And here is a bibtex: